melvinmonteiro/HttpRestServiceExample/README.md

 ### Starting the Application

-Run the following steps
+Run the following step
 ```
 mvn clean verify cargo:run
 ```
 You should see the tomcat8 container started successfully.
-Make sure there are no errors
+Make sure there are no errors as it will run test cases.
+The application uses a embedded H2 database.

 Open url for client services to the rest api. http://localhost:8080/client-index.html